-Sunflower microgreens provide a large source of manganese, fulfilling up to 22% of a person's manganese needs.
+Sunflower microgreens provide a significant source of manganese, fulfilling up to 22% of a person’s manganese needs.

 This mineral has multiple functions, including serving as an antioxidant.
 It also plays a role in bone development and maintenance, helps reduce inflammation, aids in regulating blood sugar, and activates multiple enzymes in metabolism.

-Sunflower microgreens provide up to 15% of an individual's daily phosphorus requirements.
-This mineral is also necessary for strong, healthy bones as well as additional body functions.
+Sunflower microgreens provide up to 18% of an individual’s daily phosphorus requirements.
+This mineral is also necessary for strong, healthy bones and additional body functions.

 One of the body’s most essential minerals, potassium, regulates fluid balance, nerve signaling, and muscle contraction.

 Sunflower microgreens are a source of potassium, providing more than 9% of the recommended daily allowance.

 Sunflowers are a selenium source, which promotes DNA repair in damaged cells, inhibits or decreases cancer cell proliferation, and increases apoptosis—basically enabling the body to eliminate abnormal cells.

 Sunflower microgreens provide nearly 34% of an individual’s daily selenium requirements.

 This mineral is necessary for immune cell function and signaling, aids metabolism, and is vital in wound repair.

 Zinc also plays a role in sperm and testosterone levels in males.